- 207 Actual Exam Questions

 Which solution will meet these requirements?

-Therefore, a SageMaker endpoint with auto scaling is the correct solution.
+Therefore, Option A is the correct solution.

 Which solution will meet these requirements?